eworm-de/pacredir/README.md

 bits via WAN connection.

-But often other Arch systems may be around that already have the files available on local storage - just a fast LAN connection way.
+But often other Arch systems may be around that already have the files available on local storage - just a fast LAN connection away.
 This is where `pacredir` can help.
 It uses [Avahi](http://avahi.org/) to find other instances and get the files there if available.